dark/skyscraper-puzzle/README.md

 ## Puzzle rules and objectives

-A skyscraper puzzle is generated around a NxN board of numbers.
-Each number on the board is between 1 and N, and each row and column of the board contains each number (1 through N) exactly once.
+A skyscraper puzzle is generated around a `N x N` board of numbers.
+Each number on the board is between `1` and `N`, and each row and column of the board contains each number (`1` through `N`) exactly once.
 For example:

 ```
 4 2 5 1 3